jwang1133/BCB546_HW1/README.md

 grep -E "(ZMPBA|ZMPIL|ZMPJA)" fang_et_al_genotypes.txt >> teosinte_genotypes.txt
 ```

-**2.Then I count the number of rows and columns in the new file to see whether it match the expected number of lines within each group (maize:1573, teosinte:975)**
+**2.Then I count the number of rows and columns in the new files to see whether they match the expected number of lines within each group (maize:1573, teosinte:975)**

 ```
 wc -l maize_genotypes.txt  teosinte_genotypes.txt